The Best Winter & Cold Weather Running Gear for 2025

 If you are heading out in under freezing weather, you’re going want an insulated jacket.
 This one by lululemon is one of the best winter choices you can make.
 It has a water-resistant exterior fabric and is insulated with a combination of down and synthetic down fill.

-The synthetic down is placed on exterior parts of the jacket to prevent the down from clumping and taking on water while helping to keep you incredibly warm.
+The synthetic 700 down fill is placed on exterior parts of the jacket to prevent the down from clumping and taking on water while helping to keep you incredibly warm.

 Janji Rainrunner Pack Jacket